Health Care Quality: CMS Could More Effectively Ensure Its Quality Measurement Activities Promote Its Objectives

 Centers for Medicare & Medicaid Services | The Administrator of CMS should develop and use a set of performance indicators to evaluate the agency's progress towards achieving its quality measurement strategic objectives.
 (Recommendation 3) |

-As of August 2023, CMS's responses to this recommendation have focused on a series of impact assessments for quality measures, most recently the 2021 National Impact Assessment of CMS Quality Measures Report.
+As of January 2025, CMS's responses to this recommendation have focused on a series of impact assessments for quality measures, such as the 2021 National Impact Assessment of CMS Quality Measures Report.
 That report summarizes trends in the level of performance achieved on CMS's existing quality measures.
 However, this recommendation called on CMS to develop a separate set of performance indicators to assess the extent to which its quality measurement activities as a whole are achieving its strategic objectives for quality measurement, and to identify any gaps in meeting those goals.
 Such indicators would help CMS to make adjustments to its set of quality measures in order to more fully meet the strategic objectives it has established.

 |